-Check with your orthodontist to see if they offer payment plans to help you cover the costs.
+Check with your dentist to see if they offer payment plans to help you cover the costs.

 Book an appointment for more answers to your commonly asked questions.

-Knowing the answers to other parents’ commonly asked questions can help you prepare for your child’s first orthodontist visit.
+Knowing the answers to other parents’ commonly asked questions can help you prepare for your child’s first orthodontic evaluation.
 Once you understand the basics, you’ll see what additional questions you want to ask.

 Whether your child needs orthodontic treatment or a professional teeth cleaning, Must Love Kids Pediatric Dentistry can help.
 We’re passionate about providing your little superhero the dental care they deserve.
 Contact us today to book an appointment.